 (1) If an agency licensed to provide licensed and certified home health services has no other license categories remaining on the license after losing its Medicare certification, its license is void and the agency must cease operation.
 If the agency wants to resume providing services, it must apply for an initial license.

-(2) If a Medicare-certified agency has another license category remaining on the current license and the agency wants to continue providing services under the remaining license category, DADS surveys the agency under the remaining license category.
+(2) If a Medicare-certified agency has another license category remaining on the current license and the agency wants to continue providing services under the remaining license category, HHSC surveys the agency under the remaining license category.

-(c) As specified in §97.601(c)(2) of this chapter (relating to Enforcement Actions), DADS may take enforcement action against an agency licensed to provide licensed and certified home health services if the agency fails to maintain its Medicare certification.
-The agency may request an administrative hearing in accordance with §97.601 of this chapter to contest the enforcement action taken by DADS against the agency.
+(c) As specified in §558.601(c)(2) of this chapter (relating to Enforcement Actions), HHSC may take enforcement action against an agency licensed to provide licensed and certified home health services if the agency fails to maintain its Medicare certification.
+The agency may request an administrative hearing in accordance with §558.601 of this chapter to contest the enforcement action taken by HHSC against the agency.

 §558.217.
 Agency Closure Procedures and Voluntary Suspension of Operations.

 (a) Permanent closure.
-An agency must notify DADS in writing within five days before the permanent closure of the agency, branch office, or alternate delivery site.
+An agency must notify HHSC in writing within five days before the permanent closure of the agency, branch office, or ADS.

 (1) The agency must include in the written notice the reason for closing, the location of the client records (active and inactive), and the name and address of the client record custodian.